tbenjis/HelloVideoContactForm/README.md

 Contact form plugin for HelloVideo

 #Usage
-Add the `contact` folder to the plugin folder in HelloVideo and create a new menu from your admin page with the url `/contact`
+Copy the `contact` folder to the plugin folder in HelloVideo and create a new menu from your admin page with the url `/contact`

 #Check
 The plugin uses "noty" for displaying messages.
 Make sure you already have this setup in your theme or just include `jquery.noty.packaged.min.js` to your themes footer.